xtaci/bgsave/README.md

 # redis persistence service
 [![Build Status](https://travis-ci.org/GameGophers/bgsave.svg?branch=master)](https://travis-ci.org/GameGophers/bgsave)

 dump records from redis.
+the record will be written to mongodb ASAP.
+user should control the frequency of writing.

 the format of the record is defined as :
 key(tablname:record_id) -> value(packed)

 # environment variables:
 * REDIS_HOST : eg: 127.0.0.1:6379